qsimeon/worm-graph/README.md

  **Example:** `my_folder`.

  ## Style conventions
- * Aim to make every script no more than 100 lines.
-If your code is getting longer than this, it probably is a good idea to modularize thnings by putting certain functions or classes in separare files like `utils.py` or `models.py`, etc.
+ * Aim to make every script not significantly longer than 100 lines.
+If your code is getting longer than this, it probably is a good idea to modularize things by putting certain functions or classes in separare files like `utils.py` or `models.py`, etc.
- * Always shape neural data matrices as `(neurons, time)`.
+ * Always shape neural data matrices as `(time, neurons)`.

  ## Organization: things to TODO.
-- ~~Move the load of the preprocessing to a separate preprocessing file rather than `data_loader.py.`~~
-- Add docstrings to the models files.
-Add docstrings to all modules (classes and functions) existing and those made in the future.
 - Do both:
    - training on the first half of timesteps predicting the second half, and;
    - training on the second half of timesteps and the predicting the first half.
 - Look at how people structure language models (NLP).
 They are tested on predicting arbitrary future timesteps.
-- How to structure the data code effectively? :
-   - Instead of pre-slicing the data, just have a function that returns you a batch like `get_batch`, and then you can arbitrarily set the values.
-      - essentially you want a generator function.
-      - set the dataset as a queue.
-      - set one-step prediction as a special case of n-step prediction.
 - Various tasks to implement:
    - predict the identity of the neuron given the trace (node prediction).
-   - predict the behavior of the worm?, what is the action, what is the shape of the body?
+   - predict the behavior of the worm from its neural activity.
-   - edge prediction, predict whether or not there exist an edge. if we know the identity of the neurons the we know the target.
+   - edge prediction: predict whether or not there exist an edge.